phoenixvc/PhoenixVC-Website/docs/FAQ.md

 ## Q5: Can I deploy my Azure Static Web App to South Africa North?

 **A:** Managed Azure Static Web Apps do not currently support South Africa North for the managed backend.
 If you require your backend in South Africa North, you must deploy your own Azure Functions app using the "Bring Your Own Functions App" feature.
-Refer to the answer above for details.
+Refer to Q4 for details.

 ---